FGM/drupal-adminrss/README.txt

 of a drupal website.
 These are protected with a key string that can be set at the "admin/settings/adminrss" page.

-The resulting pages can then be fetchrd at: adminrss/node/keystring  - RSS feed for unapproved nodes adminrss/comment/keystring - RSS feed for unapproved comments
+The resulting pages can then be fetched at: adminrss/node/keystring  - RSS feed for unapproved nodes adminrss/comment/keystring - RSS feed for unapproved comments

+Since the key is transmitted often and in clear text, it should be complex and changed often.

 Installation
 ------------